 - Requiring mandatory waiting periods before the purchaser can take possession of firearms.

-State Laws Addressing the Problem of Default Proceeds aka “The Charleston Loophole”
+State Laws Addressing the Default Proceeds Loophole (AKA “The Charleston Loophole”)

-The following states prohibit a dealer from transferring a firearm to a purchaser until a background check clears or a certain period of time elapses, whichever occurs first.
-A state may also impose an additional waiting period or licensing requirement on the purchase of a firearm which also has the impact of extending the time during which a background check may be conducted.
-The time periods below refer to the period a dealer must wait prior to transferring a firearm if a background check has not yet cleared:
+The following states have at least partially addressed the Charleston Loophole in federal law by prohibiting a dealer from transferring a firearm to a purchaser until a background check clears or at least providing law enforcement with a longer period of time to complete the background check before the dealer is authorized to complete the sale.
+Some states also impose waiting period or licensing requirements on the purchase of a firearm, which may in practice also have the impact of extending the amount of time law enforcement agencies have to complete firearm background checks.
+The time periods below refer to the period a dealer must wait prior to transferring a firearm in cases where a background check has not yet cleared:

-- Pennsylvania, indefinitely to determine whether a misdemeanor conviction involved domestic violence that would disqualify the purchaser under federal law.31
+- Pennsylvania, indefinitely to determine whether a misdemeanor conviction involved domestic violence that would disqualify the purchaser under federal law.35

 Adding Time for a Background Check through Licensing and Registration Laws